-During the first quarter of 2021, Belgium and Luxembourg experienced a partial recovery in their economic activity, recording an increase in their y/y GDP growth rates relative to 4Q20, whereas that of the Netherlands remained stable.
-As far as inflation is concerned, the Netherlands recorded the highest rate, with Belgium being the only country whose rate decrease compared to the previous quarter.
-Regarding the labour market, Belgium, Luxembourg and the Netherlands reached lower unemployment levels than in the fourth quarter.
+During the first quarter of 2022, Belgium and Luxembourg experienced a downfall in their economic activity, recording a decrease in their y/y GDP growth rates relative to 4Q21, whereas the Netherlands experienced a partial recovery.
+As far as inflation is concerned, Belgium recorded the highest rate (7,97%), whereas the Luxembourg registered the lowest one (5,43%).
+Regarding the labour market, Belgium, Luxembourg and the Netherlands reached lower unemployment levels than in the fourth quarter of 2021.

-- Belgium: In the first quarter, the Belgian economy continued its recovery, with a 4.30 p.p. increase in their GDP relative to the previous quarter.
-However, the y/y variation of its GDP registered once again a negative rate, standing at -0.60%.
-Regarding the inflation rate, it decreased to 0.54% after a fall of 0.01 p.p. with respect to the fourth quarter.
-In turn, the unemployment rate declined 0.37 p.p., down to a 5.47% rate.
+- Belgium: In the first quarter, the Belgian economy worsened, with a 0.80 p.p. decrease in their GDP relative to the previous quarter.
+However, the y/y variation of its GDP registered this time a positive rate, standing at 4.90%.
+Regarding the inflation rate, it increased to 7.97% after a rise of 2.82 p.p. with respect to the fourth quarter.
+In turn, the unemployment rate declined 0.27 p.p., down to a 5.60% rate.

-- Netherlands: The y/y growth rate of the GDP of the Netherlands remained stable when compared to the fourth quarter of 2020, recording for the second consecutive quarter a -2.80% rate.
-In turn, it recorded an inflation rate of 1.77% after an increase of 0.77 p.p., which placed Netherlands once again as the Benelux country with the highest inflation rate.
-Regarding the unemployment rate, it decreased 0.50 p.p., down to 3.57%, the lowest rate of the three countries.
+- Netherlands: The economy of the Netherlands increased compared to the fourth quarter of 2021, recording for the fourth time after the pandemic a positive year-on-year GDP growth rate of 7.00%.
+In turn, it recorded an inflation rate of 7.43% after an increase of 2.66 p.p.
+Regarding the unemployment rate, it decreased 0.37 p.p., down to 3.43%, the lowest rate among the three countries.

-For more information, click here to access the executive executive document in pdf.
+For more information, click here to access the executive document in pdf.